3 Uses for Fiber Cement Board

 2. Tiled Wall Substitute

 Fiber cement boards are also useful inside the house.
 They are ideal as tile backing boards, particularly in bathrooms and kitchens.
-Since fiber cement boards are either water resistant or waterproof, they make for ideal tile backing material in wet areas of the house.
+Since fiber cement boards are usually either water resistant or waterproof, they make for ideal tile backing material in wet areas of the house.
 They are more resistant to mold and mildew and do not break down as a result of the constant moisture.
 Moreover, they help the tiles adhere to the walls better, making your tiled walls more durable.
 They also offer a smooth finish, which is extremely important for tile installation.
 Owing to their water resistant/waterproof and durable nature, fiber cement boards are also used for kitchen counters and bathroom slabs/shelves.

 3. Underlayment for Flooring